Connecting to a Printer via Wi-Fi

 Pressing the button will toggle the cropping frame between the vertical and horizontal orientations.

-Press to exit the cropping.
+Press the button to exit cropping.

 - You can check the cropped image area in the upper left of the print setting screen.